christianalfoni/impact/docs/02_Understanding_The_Design.md

 # Understanding The Design

 Reacts responsibility is to compose dynamic user interfaces and doing so across the client and server boundary.
-The primitives of React for state are scoped to individual components and you rely on mechanisms like props passing and context providers to share that state.
+The primitives of React for state and related logic are scoped to individual components and you rely on mechanisms like props passing and context providers to share it between components.
 A common misconception about React is that their primitives can be used to manage state and related logic, but they are really more to synchronise state.
-It quite quickly becomes cumbersome to use Reacts primitives to manage and share state and logic across components in a performant way.
+It quite quickly becomes cumbersome to use Reacts primitives to manage and share state and logic betweens components in a performant way.
 Also expressing logic with the mental overhead of the reconciliation loop creates friction.

 **The first principle** of **Impact** is to scope state and logic to component trees, as opposed to local component scope or a global scope.